zeek/zeek/scripts/base/frameworks/input/index.rst

 :doc:`/scripts/base/frameworks/input/main.zeek`

-   The input framework provides a way to read previously stored data either as an event stream or into a Bro table.
+   The input framework provides a way to read previously stored data either as an event stream or into a Zeek table.

 :doc:`/scripts/base/frameworks/input/readers/ascii.zeek`

    Interface for the ascii input reader.

-   The defaults are set to match Bro's ASCII output.
+   The defaults are set to match Zeek's ASCII output.

 :doc:`/scripts/base/frameworks/input/readers/raw.zeek`